 American Southwest Extreme Photography Workshop

 This is an amazing workshop...but it is not for everyone.
-Given the extreme and remote nature, the challenging access of these locations (4-wheel drive), and the requirement that participants be able to perform moderate to difficult hikes, this workshop is ONLY for those looking for an extreme adventure.
+Given the extreme and remote nature, the challenging access of these locations, and the requirement that we use 4x4 vehicles to access some locations as well as participants be able to perform moderate to difficult hikes, this workshop is ONLY for those looking for an extreme adventure.
 We will be hiking 3-5 miles each day (with breaks) in order to reach several amazing locations each day and conduct quality photography.

 The great American Southwest is legendary, with a rich history and tales of romance and adventures like few other locations on earth.
 Some of us have only seen its remarkable terrain in the movies, or maybe you've been lucky to vacation in S.W. tourist areas and seen some of the amazing vistas in the nearby National Parks...but, there is so much more out there than people realize!

 Have you ever wanted to get off the beaten path and see some of the most unique, rare and historic areas that legends have been made of?
 Have you wanted to do more than see the beauty from a distance, and instead, actually capture where ancient peoples have walked and lived?
 This workshop is designed to do just that.
-You will be lead by Stephen Oachs, Aperture Academy's founder and professional nature photographer.
+You will be led by Stephen Oachs, Aperture Academy's founder and professional nature photographer.
 Stephen has spent years exploring and photographing these rare locations and has a deep understanding of this area.
-Joined by Ellie Stone, fellow landscape and wildlife photographer, you will be guided and instructed to these remote and exclusive locations not only for great photography but also to learn about the mysteries of the Anasazi people.
+You will be guided and instructed to these remote and exclusive locations not only for great photography but also to learn about the mysteries of the Anasazi people.

 Approximately 1100 years ago, the Colorado Plateau, also known as the Four Corners region, was inhabited by the Anasazi people who grew vast crops and built complex communities into the canyon walls.
 What happened to the Anasazi is shrouded in mystery, yet many of their dwellings and rock art still remain, and some in such pristine condition that you can almost feel the presence of those who made their lives there.